Wednesday's coronavirus updates | Second case reported in Vermilion; 33 'active' in Champaign County

 With five patients considered recovered, there are now 33 active cases of COVID-19 in Champaign County, according to newly released public health data.

-Seven new cases were reported today, matching the county's single-day high, which also occurred on Sunday.
+Nine new cases were reported today, according to the Champaign-Urbana Public Health District.

-Of the 38 total cases reported since the first on March 14, slightly more than half (20) have been 50 years old or younger, according to the Champaign-Urbana Public Health District:
+Of the 38 total cases reported since the first on March 14, slightly more than half (20) have been 50 years old or younger:

 — Fourteen are between the ages of 31 and 40.